Welcome to Brainchild Festival, our three day festival celebrating creativity, bold ideas & DIY spirit at a peer-to-peer level.

 The festival site is intimate, split between one main field, one camping field and some adjoining woodland.
 There will be many art-installations and architectural pieces, as well as our six different performance areas.

-There’s the Brainstage for live music, The Shack for dance music, The Forum for spoken word, talks, theatre and workshops, The Den for skill-sharing sessions, screenings and multi-media shows, and our brand new bar space for live music and collaborations with organisations and nights we love.
+There’s the Brainstage for live music, The Shack for dance music, The Forum for spoken word, talks, theatre and workshops, The Den for skill-sharing sessions, screenings and multi-media shows, and our new bar space the Kite Bar for live music and collaborations with organisations and collectives we love.

 What’s the deal with camping?

-We’ve got a big campsite right next to the main festival area, none of the hours of walking that you have to do at big festivals!
-The camping area is big enough for everyone at the festival to camp together.
+We’ve got a big campsite spreading over 2 fields adjoining the main festival area, so none of the hours of walking that you have to do at big festivals!
+Everybody camps together, there’s no VIP camping.
 All you need to do is bring your tent.
 Please bear in mind we can’t have campervans or campfires at the festival.

 What should I bring with me?

 Essentials: your ticket and some valid ID.
 Brainchild is an 18+ festival and you will need this and your ticket to get your wristband and gain entry.

 Please do bring: things that will help you gain from the festival, so notebooks, yoga mats, cameras, instruments for the jams…

 Please don’t bring any glass, fireworks or illegal substances.
 We have a zero tolerance approach to illegal drugs and legal highs.

 Sadly not.
 Brainchild is an 18+ festival, so we can’t allow kids on site.